WrightonLabCSU/DRAM/README.md

 DRAM-v adds three columns to the per-gene table and ships an AMG-filtered distillate.
 Designed for input from a geNomad → CheckV pipeline (no VirSorter affi-contigs file required).
 Two run modes — pick whichever matches your input:

 - **Per-sample mode** — DRAM runs separately on each sample's filtered viral fasta (`<sample>_filtered.fna`).
 Used during development, smoke testing, or when you want per-sample annotations without going through clustering.
 - **Catalog mode** — DRAM runs once on a clustered vOTU catalog whose contigs were renamed `<sample>_<orig>` upstream.
 Standard MIUViG / Sullivan-lab production path, recommended for any multi-sample analysis.
-See [tpall/nf-virome](https://github.com/tpall/nf-virome) for an opinionated catalog builder.

 ### What `--use_dramv` produces